 - pdf user manual DOWNLOAD

-Behind Kompas there is an Arduino-compatible hardware (ATMEGA328P chip) which can be re-programmed and hacked for different eurorack application.
+Behind Kompas there is Arduino-compatible hardware (ATMEGA328P chip) which can be re-programmed and hacked for different Eurorack applications.

 - 3 linear pots (B100k)

 bottom board extra pins: